kevinpt/evfs/doc/rst/api/shims.rst

 :c:macro:`EVFS_CMD_SET_ROTATE_CFG` as the operation in a call to :c:func:`evfs_vfs_ctrl_ex`.

 Rotation will leave portions of data spanning the chunk boundary at the new start of the file.
-For text files, the first line will be missing an initial portion.
+For text files the first line will be missing an initial portion.
 You can trim off this first fragmentary line by scanning for the newline.
 With binary data you have to be prepared to lose a portion of a record unless you always write a fixed record size that is an integral factor of the chunk size.
+Another approach is to accumulate data for a chunk until it's nearly full with padding added to ensure no data spans a chunk boundary.
 Otherwise you will need to have some form or synchronizing information stored periodically so you can skip past the truncated data remaining at the start of the file.

 .. c:struct:: RotateConfig